Joe Ojeda: 1989–1995: Selena y Los Dinos

 During the 1989 Tejano Music Awards, Rick Trevino invited Selena y Los Dinos to be the opening act for the awards ceremony after La Sombra declined the offer.
 Representatives from CBS Records and newly formed EMI Latin attended the awards event to scout for new musical acts.
 EMI Latin's president, Jose Behar, wanted to sign Selena y Los Dinos to his label, while CBS was offering twice EMI's offer.
 Abraham found EMI Latin's proposal appealing due to the potential for a crossover deal, and he intended for his children to be the first musicians to sign with the company.

 The production of the group's debut album began in June 1989.
 The goal of Selena was to be an introduction into the international Latin music market, with future sights into an English-language crossover.
 The band became "a bit more trendier and a little bit cutting-edge" on Selena with experimental production and songwriting.
 It was the first album with any production and songwriting assistance from Astudillo and Ojeda.
-Television personality Rock 'n' Roll James observed that following the addition of Ojeda and Astudillo to Selena y Los Dinos, the group's repertoire became markedly more diverse in musical styles compared to their earlier recordings.
+Rock 'n' Roll James, host of Puro Tejano, a TV segment that aired in South Texas in the 1990s, observed that following the addition of Ojeda and Astudillo to Selena y Los Dinos, the group's repertoire became markedly more diverse in musical styles compared to their earlier recordings.
 He believed that A.B. recognized in them an "international flavor" capable of propelling the band to greater prominence.

 A.B. was particularly fascinated by Ojeda and Astudillo's incorporation of cumbia music when they were a duo and insisted that Vela and he incorporate their style in future recordings.
 Ojeda and Vela learned how to complement each other as keyboardists.
 Ojeda believed he was the raw talent and saw Vela, who held a music degree, as being "school talent" who was a professional and an expert.
 Ojeda enjoyed recording "Amame, Quiereme" for Selena due to its lush, synth and keyboard-driven soundscape.
 The track was nominated for Vocal Duo of the Year at the 1990 Tejano Music Awards.

 Selena y Los Dinos frequently incorporated cover songs into their live repertoire, with "Juana la Cubana" being a recurring selection.
 During one performance, Astudillo prompted Ojeda to open the song with a solo keyboard introduction.
 Ojeda improvised a syncopated riff with rhythmic embellishments that captured Astudillo's attention.
 Astudillo urged him to retrain the motif.
 After the concert, he requested that Ojeda reproduce the passage; however, Ojeda, having improvised the figure spontaneously, struggled to recall the precise voicing and articulation.
 Surrounded by the band, Ojeda eventually reconstructed the phrase, enhancing it with additional harmonic layers and rhythmic complexity.
 A.B. responded favorably to the arrangement, which ultimately served as the foundational groove and melodic framework for "Baila Esta Cumbia" (1990).